If you're a smartphone user, you're probably wondering: how much data do you need?

 Users with 1 GB of data each month can actually perform quite a lot of activities.
 Simple cell phone use, such as sending a text or emailing, will hardly make a dent in your data unless you attach photos or videos to the message.
 Checking Facebook and using Google Maps for navigation also use little data.
 In fact, if you use Google Maps for navigation, you can always use the offline navigation function, saving more data.

 Constant use of your cell phone's data will add up, however, and some applications are bound to be more data-intensive than others.
-Playing a mobile game, streaming television, and using Skype can drain a lot of data in short bursts.
-If you have a small allotment of data each month, be sure to use these services sparingly.
+Playing a mobile game, live streaming, and using Skype can drain a lot of data in short bursts.
+If you have a small monthly allowance of data, be sure to use these services sparingly.

 So, as a rough guide, 1 GB can provide you with: